-The Trustee Directors reviewed the DC Section's governance processes and internal controls each quarter and were satisfied that they were consistent with The Pensions Regulator's DC Code of Practice No. 13.
+The Trustee Directors reviewed the DC Section's governance processes and internal controls each quarter and were satisfied that they were consistent with The Pensions Regulator's DC Code of Practice No. 13 for the period it was applicable prior to being consolidated into The Pensions Regulator's General Code.
+Work is being completed to check if any changes are needed to the DC Section's governance processes and internal controls to comply with the General Code.
+Based on an initial review, it is expected that there will be no significant changes required.

-Based on the above, the Trustee Directors are satisfied that core financial transactions relating to the DC Section and AVCs have overall been processed accurately and promptly during the scheme year and for those transactions processed outside service levels, the volume and delays have not been excessive.
+Overall, the Trustee Directors have concluded that core financial transactions relating to the DC Section and AVCs were processed accurately and promptly during the scheme year.